 Number 1 – Photographic Destination – Bwindi Impenetrable Forest:

-The incredible Bwindi Impenetrable Forest is UNESCO World Heritage Site picked for its biodiversity and incredibly natural and scenic wonders.
-CNN Travel has selected the Forest as the most beautiful spot in 2019.
-The same year CNN picked it as the best hiking trail in the world.
+The incredible Bwindi Impenetrable Forest is picked for its biodiversity and incredibly natural and scenic wonders.
+CNN Travel has selected the Forest as in 2019.
+The same year CNN picked it as the be st hiking trail in the world.
 CNN has also chosen it as one of the best parks in Africa.
-Lonely Planet placed it on its “most unusual Honeymoon destinations list.”
+Lonely Planet placed it on its “most unusual list.”